wp-slimstat/wp-slimstat/readme.txt

 4. Make sure your template calls `wp_footer()` or the equivalent hook somewhere (possibly just before the `</body>` tag)
 5. If your `wp-admin` folder is not publicly accessible, make sure to check the [FAQs](http://wordpress.org/extend/plugins/wp-slimstat/faq/) to see if there's anything else you need to do

-Please note: if you decide to WP SlimStat, all the stats will be **PERMANENTLY** deleted from your database.
+Please note: if you decide to uninstall WP SlimStat, all the stats will be **PERMANENTLY** deleted from your database.
 Make sure to setup a database backup (wp_slim_*) to avoid losing your data.

 == Frequently Asked Questions ==